kalpana718/scm_g1/README.md

-this is the code for test management system
+this is the code for Online test system